 Select the ‘Domains’ tab and click on Find a Domain > Bulk Domain Search to access GoDaddy’s Bulk Domain Name Search tool …

 The Bulk Domain Search feature lets you search the availability of up to 500 keywords at a time …

-(GoDaddy – Bulk Registration Tool)
+(GoDaddy – Bulk Registration Feature)

 Open the text file where you saved your keyword search results (in Step 1).
 Copy the list of keywords to your clipboard, then paste these into the